stb-tester/stb-tester/README.rst

 class PreconditionError(UITestError)
     Exception raised by `as_precondition`.

+class TextMatchResult
+    Return type of `match_text`.

+    timestamp: Timestamp of the frame matched against match (bool): Whether the text was found or not region (Region): The bounding box of the text found or None if no text found
+    frame: The video frame matched against
+    text (unicode): The text searched for

 class UITestFailure(Exception)
     The test failed because the system under test didn't behave as expected.